-Most nuts and seeds are relatively low in net carbs (total carbs less dietary fibre) and are a good source of nutition of vitamins, minerals, healthy fats and phytochemicals.
-So, voila Diva’s!
-I do not use sugar either so the use of erythritol which is a natural sugar replacement keeps the nasty sugars and carbs down too!
-So Diva’s, we have a low carb, gluten free chocolate cake full of nutrition!
-Go on, have another piece, it’s good for you!
-You CAN have your cake and eat it!
-Woo hoo!
+Many nuts and seeds are relatively low in net carbs (total carbs less dietary fibre) and are a good source of nutrition of vitamins, minerals, healthy fats and phytochemicals.
+I do not use sugar either so the use of monk fruit which is a natural sugar replacement keeps the nasty sugars and carbs down too!

 To grind the pecans, simply put them in a food processor and blitz until ground.
 Just be careful that you don't over do it otherwise you will be left with a nut butter.

 You could double the mixture and bake two cakes, then sandwich them together with a chocolate cream.
 Slather the top with more topping, sprinkle some chopped pecans and voila!
 You have a show stopper!

 Chocolate Pecan Torte

 - Melt the butter in a saucepan and add the cocoa powder.
 Leave to cool.